 Backup AutoBackup

-eneral
+Seneral Enable

-iagrams Storage Create backups in the project's folder
+)iagrams Storage

-ynchronization Create backups in the selected folder:
+synchronization Create backups in the selected folder:

-equirements C:\SETIT_SET-IT_Backups\ Browse
+Requirements C:\SETIT_SET-IT_Backups\ Browse

-roject Validation Interval
+Project Validation Interval

 - Create a backup file every time I save my file

-iagram Verification Create a backup file the first time I save my file
+Diagram Verification O Create a backup file the first time I save my file

-utput For both options, the backup is created when you click 'Save', but just before your changes are actually saved.
+Output For both options, the backup is created when you click 'Save', but just before your changes are actually saved.
 This means the backup does not include any of the changes

-vent Log that are about to be saved.
+event Log that are about to be saved.

-nport (RAD-IT) Content
+mport (RAD-IT) Content

-Backup the entire project's folder
+dvanced O Backup the entire project's folder

-dvanced Backup the entire project's folder except the existing backup files
+luvanceu Backup the entire project's folder except the existing backup files

 utoBackup Backup the minimum files that are required to open the project

 Overwrite previous backups

-☑ Limit number of backup files to: 20
+☑ Limit number of backup files to: 20 🚖

 Backup size depends on the project and the content settings.
 Current project folder is ~46 MB.